-- Segment 1: Entertainment District The northernmost section of the Corridor is anchored by the Calder Casino and Hard Rock Stadium at which the Miami Open Tennis Tournament is held.
-Just south of the Broward County border, this area exhibits the potential to be a regional draw, not only bringing daily commuters from Broward County, but attracting visitors, fans, and workers from the greater Miami area. - Segment 2: Educational District Miami Dade College (MDC) is major institution along the Corridor and could support creating academic-oriented development, such as new housing and college-oriented retail and restaurants.
-The College's partnerships with tech firms, like Tesla, which currently works with Miami-Dade to recruit low-income and minority students who are underrepresented in the tech field, are important opportunities to expand workforce training, local resident hiring, and private firm/tech expansion in the Corridor.
+Segment 2 - Educational District: Miami Dade College (MDC) is the major public institution along the Corridor and could support academic-oriented development, such as new housing and college-oriented retail and restaurants.
+The College's partnerships with tech firms, like Tesla, which currently works with Miami-Dade to recruit low-income and minority students who are under-represented in the tech field, are important opportunities to expand workforce training, local resident hiring, and private firm/tech expansion in the Corridor.